Stephen523/MIALAB/docs/source/quick_start/easy_install.md

 Please refer to our [guide](https://github.com/deepmodeling/abacus-develop/wiki/Building-and-Running-ABACUS) on installing requirements.

-## Install requirements by toolchain

-We offer a set of [toolchain](https://github.com/deepmodeling/abacus-develop/tree/develop/toolchain) scripts to compile and install all the requirements automatically and suitable for machine characteristic in an online or offline way.
-The toolchain can be downloaded with ABACUS repo, which is easily used and can have a convenient installation under HPC environment in both `GNU` or `Intel-oneAPI` toolchain.
-Sometimes, ABACUS by toolchain installation may have highly efficient performance.
-A Tutorial for using this toolchain can be accessed in [bohrium-notebook](https://nb.bohrium.dp.tech/detail/5215742477)

-> Notice: the toolchain is under development, please let me know if you encounter any problem in using this toolchain.

-## Get ABACUS source code
+## Get PSAIA source code

-Of course a copy of ABACUS source code is required, which can be obtained via one of the following choices:
+Of course a copy of PSAIA source code is required, which can be obtained via one of the following choices:

-- Clone the whole repo with git: `git clone https://github.com/deepmodeling/abacus-develop.git`
+- Clone the whole repo with git: `git clone https://github.com/Stephen523/MIALAB.git
-- Clone the minimum required part of repo: `git clone https://github.com/deepmodeling/abacus-develop.git --depth=1`
+- Clone the minimum required part of repo: `git clone https://github.com/Stephen523/MIALAB.git --depth=1`
-- Download the latest source code without git: `wget https://github.com/deepmodeling/abacus-develop/archive/refs/heads/develop.zip`
-- Get the source code of a stable version [here](https://github.com/deepmodeling/abacus-develop/releases)
+- Get the source code of a stable version from [here](https://github.com/Stephen523/MIALAB)
-- If you have connection issues accessing GitHub, please try out our official [Gitee repo](https://gitee.com/deepmodeling/abacus-develop/): e.g. `git clone https://gitee.com/deepmodeling/abacus-develop.git`

 ### Update to latest release